-This document summarizes the calendar year 2016 waste management environmental monitoring data for the Area 3 and Area 5 Radioactive Waste Management Sites (RWMSs).
-Characterization reports for the Area 3 RWMS (National Security Technologies, LLC [NSTec], 2007a) and the Area 5 RWMS (Bechtel Nevada [BN], 2006) provide descriptions of each RWMS including location, setting, waste disposal operations, and monitoring programs.
+This document summarizes calendar year 2018 waste management environmental monitoring data for the Area 3 and Area 5 Radioactive Waste Management Sites (RWMSs).

+Characterization reports for the Area 3 RWMS (National Security Technologies, LLC [NSTec], 2007a) and the Area 5 RWMS (Bechtel Nevada [BN] 2006) provide descriptions of each RWMS including location, setting, waste disposal operations, and monitoring programs.
 These reports also provide brief summaries of characterization and monitoring data.
-The Closure Plan for the Area 3 Radioactive Waste Management Site at the Nevada Test Site (NSTec, 2007b) and the Closure Plan for the Area 5 Radioactive Waste Management Site at the Nevada Test Site (NSTec, 2008) identify the regulatory requirements and describe the intended approach for closing and monitoring the RWMSs after waste disposal is finished.
+The Closure Plan for the Area 3 Radioactive Waste Management Site at the Nevada Test Site (NSTec 2007b) and the Closure Plan for the Area 5 Radioactive Waste Management Site at the Nevada Test Site (NSTec 2008) identify the regulatory requirements and describe the intended approach for closing and monitoring the RWMSs after waste disposal is finished.

-This report summarizes environmental data, as briefly defined below:
+This report summarizes environmental data, as briefly described below:

-- Direct radiation monitoring conducted to confirm that RWMS activities do not result in significant exposure above background levels - Air monitoring conducted to confirm that RWMS activities do not result in significant radionuclide concentrations above background levels and to confirm compliance with National Emission Standards for Hazardous Air Pollutants - Groundwater monitoring conducted, as required by U.S. Environmental Protection Agency (EPA) regulations and U.S. Department of Energy (DOE) orders, to assess the water quality of the aquifer beneath the Area 5 RWMS and to confirm that Area 5 RWMS activities are not affecting the aquifer - Vadose zone monitoring conducted to assess the water balance at the RWMSs, confirm the assumptions made in performance assessments (PAs) (including no downward pathway), and evaluate the performance of monolayer-evapotranspirative waste covers - Subsidence monitoring conducted to assess waste cover stability - Biota monitoring to assess the engineered, planted, vegetated, final cover on closed waste cells and to evaluate the upward biological pathway for radionuclides
+- Direct radiation monitoring to confirm that RWMS activities do not result in significant exposure above background levels - Air monitoring to confirm that RWMS activities do not result in significant radionuclide concentrations above background levels and to confirm compliance with National Emission Standards for Hazardous Air Pollutants - Groundwater monitoring, as required by U.S. Environmental Protection Agency regulations and U.S. Department of Energy (DOE) orders, to assess the water quality of the aquifer beneath the Area 5 RWMS and to confirm that Area 5 RWMS activities are not affecting the aquifer - Vadose zone monitoring to assess the water balance at the RWMSs, confirm the assumptions made in performance assessments (PAs) (including no downward pathway), and evaluate the performance of waste covers - Subsidence monitoring to assess waste cover stability - Biota monitoring to assess vegetated final covers on closed waste cells and to evaluate the upward biological pathway for radionuclides

-These data are collected by NSTec, as required by various DOE orders and requirements from the Code of Federal Regulations (CFR).
-For a detailed description of these regulatory drivers, refer to the closure plans for the Area 3 RWMS and the Area 5 RWMS (NSTec, 2007b; 2008).
-These regulatory drivers exist to mitigate risk to the public and the environment and include the following:
+These data are collected by Mission Support and Test Services, LLC (MSTS), as required by various DOE orders and requirements from the Code of Federal Regulations (CFR).
+For a detailed description of these regulatory drivers, refer to the closure plans for the Area 3 RWMS and the Area 5 RWMS (NSTec 2007b, 2008).
+The following regulatory drivers exist to mitigate risk to the public and the environment: